Most pregnant women will agree that the moment their bump is noticeable, everyone they meet has an opinion about the size of the baby.

 In the first 20 weeks, most of the amniotic fluid is produced from your own body fluids.
 In later pregnancy, your baby is producing the larger amount of amniotic fluid, mainly from lung secretions and urine output.

 So, depending on how pregnant you are, if you or your baby are producing plenty of fluid, your belly might alter in shape or size.

 #7: Baby’s Size

 Okay, so it’s a bit obvious but you might actually be having a big or small baby.
 Genetics play an important part in the baby’s size.
 If both parents are tall, then the baby will probably have the same traits.
-If both are average size, the baby is more likely to be petite and not very long.
+If both are average size, the baby is more likely to

 Babies tend to be in the same weight range as their parents, too.
 So if you and your partner were about 9 lbs. at birth, you’re not likely to give birth to a tiny 6 lb. bundle.